AronDavis/FInt/README.md

 # 🧮 FInt - FixedInteger for C#

-**FInt** (*FixedInteger*) is a lightweight and deterministic C# library for working with numbers in a fixed-point arithmetic style.
+**FInt** (*FixedInteger*) is a lightweight and deterministic C# library for working with numbers using fixed-point arithmetic.
 With its simple, portable design, FInt is completely dependency-free and seamlessly integrates into any project requiring reliable fixed-point math.

 ---